ShaYmez/freestar-wiki/everywhere/docs/guides/rf-links/quick-setup.md

 - Dial your assigned extension (e.g. 8001) from FreeSTAR Everywhere.
 - Callsign (FS-CALLSIGN) appears in AllMon3/monitoring.
-- EXTEN, username, password, and PBX IP must match PBX admin info.
+- EXTEN, username, password, and PBX IP (and port) must match admin info.
 - NODE is your RF node number.

 ---